CDP Audit

 - Zero installation friction - first run prompts, subsequent runs use saved credentials

-- Two credentials maximise success: primary fails β retry with fallback
+- Two credentials maximize success: primary fails β retry with fallback

 - Jump host always uses primary (tighter control)